ChaudhariHarsh/MachineLearning/README.md

 ![Alt text](https://github.com/ChaudhariHarsh/MachineLearning/blob/master/LinearRe.png)

-In this figure, blue dots represents data set with size of house in X-axis and price of house in Y-axis.
-Red line represents for learning curve of trained model.
+In this figure, blue dots represents data set with **size of house** in *X-axis* and **price of house** in *Y-axis*. *Red line* represents for *learning curve* of trained model.
 This way we can see that how model being trained.

 ## ```Logistic Regression Function :```

-  In this section, we will develop logistic regression function that can handle to classify with multiple features.
+- In this section, we will develop logistic regression function that can handle to classify with multiple features.
 For more better result I will use more feature with square and root combinations so that we can fit non-linear decision boundary.

 ### Hyponthsis function :